So many typefaces. So little time.

 Why did you design such a busy layout for the sample pages?

 See the previous question for more detail.
-In a nutshell, we needed to cram a lot, but not too much, and not too little information on each page.
+In a nutshell, we needed to cram a lot, but not too much, and not too little information on each page of pairings combinations.
 Yes, there is a lot going on.
 No, you don’t want to emulate this layout for your next newsletter.
-But yes, you get a wide variety of practical samples for each font and each page, all without having to fiddle with any software.
-Think of it like a sketchbook for typeface combination ideas, and you’ll have a perfect understanding of the layout.
+But yes, you get a wide variety of practical ideas for each font and each page, all without having to fiddle with any software.
+Think of it like a sketchbook for ideas, and you’ll have a perfect understanding of the layout.

 Are you promoting old typefaces versus new ones?